-- 5.8 The State Government recognises that successful management and implementation of PPP projects on a sustainable basis requires the development of adequate capacities amongst public institutions, government officials, sector regulators, private entities, users and other stakeholders.
-To this end, the creation of a dedicated IDF Department for monitoring and assisting PPP and major projects is expected to be useful in developing strong organisational capacities for identification, procurement and post-award management of PPP projects.
-The IDF Department shall also assist in organising training on PPPs in a phased manner all key stakeholders. - 5.9 The IDF Department shall position itself as a center of expertise and technical support to interested government departments and various statutory authorities for all procurement-related matters, particularly for PPPs and major projects.
-It shall have specialists from different areas such as investment/ finance, law, management and technical backgrounds in particular.
+- 5.9 The State Government recognises that successful management and implementation of PPP projects on a sustainable basis requires the development of adequate capacities amongst public institutions, government officials, sector regulators, private entities, users and other stakeholders.
+To this end, the creation of a dedicated IDF Department for monitoring and assisting PPP and major projects is expected to be useful in developing strong organisational capacities for identification, procurement and post-award management of PPP projects. - 5.10 The IDF Department shall position itself as a center of expertise and technical support to interested government departments and various statutory authorities for all procurement-related matters, particularly for PPPs and major projects.
+It shall have specialists drawn from different areas of expertise such as investment/ finance, law, management and technical backgrounds in particular. - 5.11 The IDF Department shall also assist administrative departments in organising training on PPPs in a phased manner for all key stakeholders.
+Inception and continuing training modules on PPPs shall be made a mandatory part of the training curriculum for all members of All India Services and State Services working in Rajasthan. - 5.12 The Government shall endeavor to strengthen and position PDCOR as a lead provider of project formulation, transaction management and consultancy services to the State Government and other clients.